MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_12_explore_compliance_mgr.md

 1. From the top of the page, select **Solutions**.
 On this page you will see how solutions contribute to your score and their remaining opportunity for improvement.

 1. From the top of the page, select **Assessments**.
-On this page you will see the Data Protection Baseline.
-This is a default assessment Microsoft provides in Compliance Manager for the Microsoft 365 data protection baseline.
+On this page you will see the Data Protection Baseline for Microsoft 365.
+This is a default baseline assessment Microsoft provides in Compliance Manager for Microsoft 365.
 This baseline assessment has a set of controls for key regulations and standards for data protection and general data governance.
 Compliance Manager becomes more helpful as you add your own assessments to meet your organization's particular needs.

 1. Select **Data Protection Baseline**.
-Notice the information available on the progress tab.
-You can also view information on the Controls, , your improvement actions, and Microsoft actions.
+On the left side of the page is the overview that includes details and about information.
+Expand on **About** and review the description about the Microsoft 35 data protection baseline.
+On the right side of the page, notice the information available on the progress tab and for the improvement actions.
+On the top of the page are tabs you can select view more detailed information on the Controls, your improvement actions, and Microsoft actions.
+Explore these at will.

-1. From the top left of the page, above where it says Assessments (the breadcrumb), select **Assessment** to return to the assessments page.
+1. From the top left of the page, above where it says Data Protection Baseline for Microsoft 365 (the breadcrumb), select **Assessment** to return to the assessments tab in Compliance manager.

 1. From the top of the page, select **Assessment templates**.
-This page lists the available templates.
+This page lists available templates and is organized by Included templates and Premium templates (you may need to scroll down and/or expand the list to view them).
 You can create assessments for your organization by using an existing template or you can create a new template.
     1. From the included templates list, select any template.
 From the top right of the page, select **+ Create assessment**.
 Here you can see the few simple steps and pieces of information needed to create an assessment from an existing template - identify the product for the assessment, name the assessment, and assign it to a group.
 Select Cancel from the bottom of the page.

 1. Close all the open browser tabs.